nakagami/pyfirebirdsql/README.rst

 see https://pyfirebirdsql.readthedocs.io/en/latest/

-It works on Python 2.7 and 3.8+.
+It works on Python 2.7 and 3.9+.

-But if you want to use the timezone feature of Firebird 4.0 ...
+But Python 2.7 is not suported following features.

-- Not supported by python2.7
+- TimeZone feature in Firebird 4.0+
-- Python 3.8 requires backports.zoneinfo https://pypi.org/project/backports.zoneinfo/ install
+- asyncio API

 Example
 -----------